practicalli/clojure-cli-config/README.md

 ### [Reveal](https://vlaaad.github.io/reveal/) is a repl and data visualization tool
 Reveal - read evaluate visualize loop.
 A REPL with data visualisation.
 Also used as a tap> source

-* `inspect/reveal` - repl and data visualization tool
+* `inspect/reveal` - visualisation with terminal REPL.
+* `inspect/reveal-light` - as above with light theme and 32 point Ubuntu Mono font
-* `inspect/reveal-nrepl` - repl and data visualization tool with nrepl server, for connection from [Clojure aware editors](https://practicalli.github.io/clojure/clojure-editors/)
+* `inspect/reveal-nrepl` - visualization for [Clojure aware editors](https://practicalli.github.io/clojure/clojure-editors/) via an nrepl server
+* `:inspec/reveal-light-nrepl` - as above with light theme and 32 point Ubuntu Mono font
+* `inspect/reveal-nrepl-cider` - visualization tool for Emacs Cider / Spacemacs / VSCode Calva
+* `:inspec/reveal-light-nrepl-cider` - as above with light theme and 32 point Ubuntu Mono font

 | Command                                      | Description                                                                        |
 |----------------------------------------------|------------------------------------------------------------------------------------|